YounesB-McGill/umple-nlu/README.md

-# Cognitive Car Dashboard Application powered by Conversation and NLU
+# UmpleOnline Chatbot Application powered by Assistant, NLU and Watson Knoledge Studio

 This application demonstrates how to integrate [Natural Language Understanding](https://www.ibm.com/watson/developercloud/natural-language-understanding.html) (NLU) service with [Watson Conversation](https://www.ibm.com/watson/developercloud/conversation.html) service to extract generic entities and pass those to the Conversation service.
 This application is an extension of the [Conversation Simple](https://github.com/watson-developer-cloud/conversation-simple) application where it adds integration to another Watson service, namely NLU as well as a third party API, namely [Weather Underground API](https://www.wunderground.com/weather/api/).